schlotg/viage-sierpinski/README.md

 # Viage Sierpinski Triangle Demo

-This a Viage implementation of the React Fiber Sierpinski demo to demostrate that Viage is fast adn small.
+This a Viage implementation of the React Fiber Sierpinski demo to demostrate that Viage is fast and small.
 Viage is a modern, simple and light weight framework.
 You can find out more about it the [Viage Website](https://schlotg.github.io/#/home)

 To view a running version, click here: [Running Viage Sierpinksi] (https://schlotg.github.io/sierpinski)